Help us improve your experience.

 Meaning

 The sample output shows where the errors might be occurring and includes autonegotiation information.
-See Table 4 for a description of errors to look for.

-Table 4: Errors to Look For
+Table 4: Errors and their Meaning

 Error